ali-abiba/grainger-product/README.md

 ## Introduction

-This is for the Senior SWE coding interview.
+This is for the Senior SWE coding interview with Grainger.

 This application saves and displays different products.